 I want to give this book to every teenager I know.
 It's a book that will make you want to hug a mean kid, stare at Audubon paintings, thank a veteran, read Jane Eyre, and get an orchid.
 Even if you ignore every other book I recommend, read this one.
 Highly, highly recommended.
 Meet author Gary Schmidt in the Author Access replay in RAR Premium.More info →

 I'm a fan of everything written by Caroline Starr Rose, but this one is my favorite yet!
 Follow Jasper and his brother on their search for gold during the Klondike Gold Rush.
 It's a page-turning mystery your kids don't want to miss!
-I think it's fine for 10+ but probably will be appreciated best by 12 year olds.More info →
+Best for 10+, though younger kids can certainly listen in.More info →

 On a moonlit night in the segregated south, Stella and her little brother see something they’re never supposed to see, something that is the first flicker of change to come— unwelcome change.
 This story will leave you and your kids with an inspired sense of hope and wonder.
 (Make sure your kids are ready to hear about the Ku Klux Klan before starting this one.
 There's nothing graphic, but it's intense.)More info →

 I'm a new fan of Kyo Maclear's, and this book is one of the reasons why!
 My kids love hearing it read aloud before bedtime, and I'm always happy to oblige.
 The magic of winter is told through beautiful text and illustrations that make you want to stare a little longer than necessary.More info →

 The whole Wilderking Trilogy is one you don't want your kids to miss.
 Start here, with The Bark of the Bog Owl.
 Ideal for kids 8-14, though you'll enjoy it every bit as much as your kids will.
 The less you know before reading it, the better, so try to skip reading reviews ahead of time, if you can!More info →